The Simpsons Spin-Off Showcase: Cultural references

 The entire episode is a satire of unoriginal, poor television writing and references, and parodies many television series.
 When McClure mentions that Fox can only fill up three slots for the next season, the three series are Melrose Place, The X-Files, and The Simpsons itself.
 In the museum of television, Troy walks by posters of spin-offs, such as The Ropers (spun off from Three's Company), Laverne & Shirley (spun off from Happy Days), Rhoda, a show that Julie Kavner, the voice of Marge, once starred in (spun off from The Mary Tyler Moore Show), and Fish (spun off from Barney Miller), to demonstrate the power of spin-offs.
 Troy walks by a poster of The Jeffersons (a spin-off of All in the Family) twice, because the writers could not think of any more spin-offs.

 The character Big Daddy is based on New Orleans musician Dr. John.

-Chief Wiggum, P.I. is a parody of police-dramas, such as Miami Vice, Magnum, P.I. and Starsky and Hutch.
+Chief Wiggum, P.I. is a parody of police-dramas, such as Miami Vice; Magnum, P.I.; and Starsky & Hutch.
 Skinner emulates Don Johnson from Miami Vice in order to look scruffier.
 The character of Big Daddy is based on Dr. John, who comes from New Orleans.
 The chef in the restaurant resembles Paul Prudhomme.

 The Love-matic Grampa is a parody of fantasy sitcoms such as Mister Ed, I Dream of Jeannie, and Bewitched as well as having similarities to My Mother the Car.
 The Love-matic Grampa machine singing "Daisy Bell" in a distorted manner when its electrical circuits are failing is a reference to HAL from the 1968 film 2001: A Space Odyssey.
 Grampa also references All Quiet on the Western Front, when Moe says he "wrote the book on love".
 Moe's date, Betty, looks somewhat like Tress MacNeille, the actress who voiced her.

 The Simpson Family Smile-Time Variety Hour is a parody of the 1960s and 1970s live variety shows.
 Mainly a parody of The Brady Bunch Hour, a short-lived spin-off of the 1970s sitcom The Brady Bunch, the replacement of Lisa in the third segment with another girl reflects the recasting of Jan Brady in the Brady Bunch Hour when Eve Plumb refused to participate.
 The Simpson family is made to look like The Partridge Family.
 Also, the segment holds numerous references to Laugh-In.
 Kent Brockman introduces the show from inside a broadcast booth in a style similar to Laugh-In, there is a joke wall similar to the one in Laugh-In where The Sea Captain opens a porthole.
 There is also a Laugh-In-like montage wherein other characters comment on the skit itself.
 When Hans Moleman reads a poem at the end of the segment and the episode itself, it is based on Henry Gibson reading a poem on Laugh-In.
 Other shows parodied during the variety show include The Sonny & Cher Comedy Hour, Saturday Night Live and The Smothers Brothers Comedy Hour.

 The songs parodied during the third segment are: